2:2 PARALLELS BETWEEN

 Plato was eventually actually expelled from the Akousmatikoi, for exposing some of the so-called “secrets” of the Akousmatikoi.
 In reality, however, the Akousmatikoi members were tested by being “entrusted” with “secrets” as a means of testing their trustworthiness.
 These so-called “secrets” actually consisted of eumysticisms, however, the exposure of which would be essentially harmless or even beneficial to the Brotherhood.
 Plato failed the test of secrecy, and while he was then necessarily expelled from the Akousmatikoi for his betrayal of secrecy, his exposure of these eumysticisms actually proved somewhat beneficial to the mission of the Pythagorean Brotherhood.

 To this day, philosophers still talk about the “Platonic realm of ideal forms.”
 This is the idea that there exists a “higher” realm than the physical world in which we collectively find ourselves, and that this physical world is in some ways actually illusory and unreal.
 This higher realm is conceived as being the “true reality,” and as being the source of such things as logic and mathematics, as well as such “ideals” as good, beauty, truth, and so on.
 In this Platonic system, each human being has an immortal soul, with origins in this higher realm, and which repeatedly returns to that realm and then reincarnates.
 Certain elements of what is commonly considered “learning,” is actually more like “remembering” the ideal realm, or even having direct mental perception of it.
-Over the centuries, the Akousmatikoi – the Gnostic-Illuminati – has further developed this into a very sophisticated metaphysical, ontological, and epistemological system.
+Over the centuries, the Akousmatikoi – the Gnostic-Illuminati – has further developed this into a very sophisticated metaphysical, ontological, and epistemological system, albeit a eumystical one.